TEALSK12/introduction-to-computer-science/lesson_11.md

 # Lesson 1.1
 #Learning Objectives

-Students will be able to…
+Students will be able to...

-* Define and identify “blocks,” “scripts,” “sprites,” and “the stage” in SNAP.
+* Define and identify "blocks," "scripts," "sprites," and "the stage" in SNAP.

 * Write simple SNAP programs